tonyhaunschmidt/GA-PROJECT-2-GETMEMES/README.md

 ![useEffect and useState](readme_assets/useeffect_and_usestate.png)

 One challenging aspect of the API we chose was that on each request the memes are randomly pulled and there is no way of requesting a specific meme or collection of specific memes.
-Typically until now we had used the hook useParams in which the id of the meme would be passed through in the route path.
+Typically, until now we used the hook useParams in which the id of the meme would be passed through in the route path.
 So for instance if the meme had an id of '1' the path would look like 'memes/1'. useParams would then be able to take that id out of the URL and we could then code a new API request using that id to retrieve that specific meme.
-As this was not an option in this case a challenge for us was therefore to find a way to pass the meme you clicked on on the homepage to the meme page.
+As this was not an option in this case a challenge for us was therefore to find a way to pass the meme you clicked on on the homepage through to the meme page.
 One solution to this problem was to store the meme data in the browser's local storage however this felt like a misuse of local storage.
 I discovered that a way to do this is to include a state prop on the link tag which then passes through to the new page you're navigated to.
 On the new page the data passed through will be available on the location's state property which you can then retrieve by using the hook useLocation.

 ![state](readme_assets/link_state.png)